SukanyaSen530/DrawFlix/README.md

 # DrawFlix
-A video library where you can learn to draw anatomy.
+A video library where you can learn to draw.